Year 9 annual reviews

 - understand benefits

-- participate and maintain relationships in the community, including support with activities in the community
+- to take part and build relationships in the community.
+Including support with activities in the community.

-- find suitable pathways that lead to outcomes for:
+- find suitable links that lead to outcomes for:

 - prepare for independent living

-- plan continuing health services from children to adult services and helping young people understand which health professional may work with them as adults; ensuring those professionals understand the young person’s needs.
-This should include, the production of a health action plan and prompts for annual health checks for young people with learning disabilities using the Ready Steady Go tools.
+- plan continuing health services from children to adult services.
+To help them to understand which health professional may work with them as adults.
+This should include, the creation of a health action plan.
+Including annual health checks for those with learning disabilities using the Ready Steady Go.

-Year 9 annual reviews should be person-centred, where the reviews should consider what is working, what is not working well and what is important to the young person and what is important for the young person as they progress towards adult life.
+Year 9 annual reviews should be person-centred.
+They should consider what is working, what is not working well, and what is important to the young person.
+As well as what's important for the young person as they progress towards adult life.

 Further support